 Table 2: Real-Cost Factors (What the Sticker Price Doesn’t Tell You)

 Note on usage limits: OpenAI states that message limits “may change based on demand and system performance.”
-Specific numbers reported by third parties (e.g., message counts per hour) are observed values that vary by region, account age, and server load — not guaranteed figures.
-We cite ranges below for context, but always check OpenAI’s current pricing page for the latest.
+Specific numbers reported by third parties are observed values that vary by region, account age, and server load — not guaranteed figures.
+Always check OpenAI’s current pricing page for the latest.

 Business Seat Cost Calculator